 For instance, suppose you have a home loan for construction and pay Rs.10,000 in interest each month.
 After two years of construction, the house was finished in 2022.
 As a result, you can begin claiming the pre-construction interest of Rs.2.4 lakh approximately only after the construction is completed in five equal instalments beginning in 2022.
 However, Section 24(b) limits the maximum interest deduction to Rs.2 lakh including current year interest and pre-construction interest.

 Section 80C deals with the principal amount deductions:

 For interest paid on home loans for affordable housing, an additional Rs.1.5 lakh tax deduction under Section 80EE can be availed till 31 March 2022.
-This is applicable for loans that were received till 31 March 2022.
-The total income tax deduction that can be availed would now be up to Rs.7 lakh for this time period.
+This is applicable for loans that were received till 31 March 2024.
+The total Income Tax Deductions that can be availed would now be up to Rs.7 lakh for this time period.

 If the housing loan is availed by two or more persons, each of them is eligible to claim a deduction on the interest paid up to Rs.2 lakh each.
 Tax can be deducted on the principal paid as well for an amount up to Rs.1.5 lakhs each.
 However, all the applicants should also be co-owners of the property in order to claim this deduction.
 Therefore, a joint home loan can give you greater tax benefits.

 Here is the list of deductions you can claim for a joint home loan: